Blanche DuBois: Portrayals

 Blanche DuBois has been portrayed several times on stage and on screen.
 According to Kahn, "Every Blanche who played it that Tennessee saw, he would tell them that they were his favorite Blanche.
 Because each actress brought something different to the role than somebody else, and I think he liked that."

 Jessica Tandy received a Tony Award for her performance as Blanche in the original Broadway production.
 Uta Hagen took over the role of Blanche for the national tour, which was directed by Harold Clurman.

 Blanche was also portrayed by Vivien Leigh in the London stage production, which was directed by her then-husband Laurence Olivier.
 She reprised the role in the 1951 film adaptation.
 The film was directed by Elia Kazan, and Leigh won her second Academy Award for this performance.

 Tallulah Bankhead portrayed the role in 1956.
 Bankhead, a close friend of Williams, had been the inspiration for the role, and he wanted her to star in it.
 However, she was initially uninterested and the producer thought she would overpower the character's fragility.
 When she played the role in 1956, some critics agreed she was too strong in it, but Williams personally felt that she gave a "heroic" portrayal of the role.

 Geraldine Page portrayed the role in 1976 at the once celebrated Academy Festival Theatre in Lake Forest, Illinois The production was directed by Jack Gelber who had been enlisted by Page's husband Rip Torn (who played Stanley) to helm the revival.
 The production was applauded for having the "savvy that gives the performers full stretch."
 According to one review, "This is not the Blanche of butterfly wings.
 This is gossamer with guts."

-Blanche has also been portrayed onstage by Kim Stanley, Ann-Margret, Arletty, Blythe Danner, Cate Blanchett, Claire Bloom, Faye Dunaway, Lois Nettleton, Jessica Lange (who reprised the role in the 1995 television adaptation), Marin Mazzie, Svetlana Nemolyaeva, Natasha Richardson, Laila Robins, Rosemary Harris, Rachel Weisz, Amanda Drew, Nicole Ari Parker, Isabelle Huppert, Glenn Close, Gillian Anderson, Maxine Peake, Patsy Ferran and Angelica Page.
+Blanche has also been portrayed onstage by Kim Stanley, Ann-Margret, Arletty, Blythe Danner, Cate Blanchett, Claire Bloom, Faye Dunaway, Lois Nettleton, Jessica Lange (who reprised the role in the 1995 television adaptation), Marin Mazzie, Svetlana Nemolyaeva, Natasha Richardson, Laila Robins, Rosemary Harris, Rachel Weisz, Amanda Drew, Nicole Ari Parker, Isabelle Huppert, Glenn Close, Gillian Anderson, Maxine Peake, Patsy Ferran, Angelica Page, and Nathalie Poza.